-Substitutions should be made through a door in the kickboard located in front of timekeeper's table or, if no such opening is available, on the corner arc nearest to substitute bench.
+Substitutions should be made on the corner arc nearest to substitute bench.

 THE GOALS

 The goals must be white and they must be placed at the centre of each goal line.

 They consist of two upright posts equidistant from each corner and joined at the top by a horizontal crossbar.